-Operation of the Bridge System and collection of bridge tolls is also at risk from other events of force majeure, such as climate change, damaging storms, winds and floods, fires and explosions, spills of hazardous substances, allisions involving maritime vessels, strikes and lockouts, sabotage, wars, blockades and riots, civil protests that interrupt traffic on the Bridges, or future outbreaks or pandemics as discussed further in "Pandemic and Public Health Considerations" above.
+Operation of the Bridge System and collection of bridge tolls is also at risk from other events of force majeure, such as climate change, damaging storms, winds and floods, fires and explosions, spills of hazardous substances, collisions involving maritime vessels, strikes and lockouts, sabotage, wars, blockades and riots or future outbreaks or pandemics, in addition to the impact of the COVID-19 pandemic as discussed further in "Pandemic and Public Health Considerations" above.
 The Authority cannot predict the specific timing and severity of future fiscal impacts as a result of other events of force majeure, but the potential impact of such events on the financial condition of the Authority or on the Authority's ability to pay the principal of and interest on the Authority's toll bridge revenue bonds as and when due could be significant.
 Many entities in the state, including among others the California legislature and MTC, are in the process of implementing various resilience measures to reduce the impacts of climate change, including significant financial investments in infrastructure.
 See APPENDIX A - "RELATED ENTITIES - Metropolitan Transportation Commission - Climate Change, Resiliency and Ongoing Planning."